PantherXOS/px-artwork/website/posts/10y-birthday-stories.md

 Currently, I enjoy working on troublesome packages and expanding the number of packages available on non-popular architectures.
-Sometimes it's removing compiler flags or `ifdef gating` architecture-specific includes and other times certain parts of programs need to be disabled.
+Sometimes it's removing compiler flags or ‘ifdef gating’ architecture-specific includes and other times certain parts of programs need to be disabled.
 Then everything needs to be double-checked for cross-compiling.
 Right now I'm working on riscv64-linux support in Guix, it has a lot of potential but powerful boards are hard to